metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `persistent_volume_claim` (Attributes) PersistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
-Directly attached to the vmi via qemu.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--ephemeral--persistent_volume_claim))
+- `persistent_volume_claim` (Attributes) PersistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.Directly attached to the vmi via qemu.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--ephemeral--persistent_volume_claim))

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--ephemeral--persistent_volume_claim"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.volumes.ephemeral.persistent_volume_claim`

 Required:

-- `claim_name` (String) claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims
+- `claim_name` (String) claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims

 Optional:

-- `read_only` (Boolean) readOnly Will force the ReadOnly setting in VolumeMounts.
-Default false.
+- `read_only` (Boolean) readOnly Will force the ReadOnly setting in VolumeMounts.Default false.